kasrababaei/swift-notes/concurrency.md

 - Make the type conform to `Sendable`.
 Ideally, this needs to be placed in the same file that the class was declared.
 Otherwise, need to use `@unchecked Sendable` for retroactive conformance.
 - Isolate the class by a global actor such as `@MainActor`, making its access serialized and concurrency-safe.
 However, actor isolation might not always work since it complicates access from non-concurrency contexts.
 - Using `nonisolated(unsafe)` keyword

+## Actor

+While actors are great for protecting encapsulated state, sometimes we want to modify and read individual properties on the type, so actors aren't quite the right tool for this.
+Furthermore, we can't guarantee the order that operations run on an actor, so we can't ensure that, for instance, our cancellation will run first.
+We'll need something else such as atomic types.

 ## @MainActor